 - Two vehicular ferries.

-There are twenty-three local government authorities in Northern NSW, who manage 3170km of regional roads on behalf of Roads and Maritime Services.
+There are 23 local government authorities in Northern NSW, which manage 3170 kilometres of regional roads on behalf of Roads and Maritime.

 Major highways and roads in the region

 - New England Highway